nf-core/taxprofiler/docs/usage.md

 ##### MALT

-MALT does not support paired-end reads alignment (unlike other tools), therefore nf-core/taxprofiler aligns these as indepenent files if read-merging is skipped.
+MALT does not support paired-end reads alignment (unlike other tools), therefore nf-core/taxprofiler aligns these as independent files if read-merging is skipped.
 If you skip merging, you can sum or average the results of the counts of the pairs.

 Krona can only be run on MALT output if path to Krona taxonomy database supplied to `--krona_taxonomy_directory`.
 Therefore if you do not supply the a Krona directory, Krona plots will not be produced for MALT.